ShahriyariLab/Data-driven-mathematical-model-of-FOLFIRI-treatment-for-colon-cancer/README.md

 1.Data Preparation scipts and files

-2. ROC curves : scripts and files for obtaining the ROC curves in Figure 6
+2.ROC curves : scripts and files for obtaining the ROC curves in Figure 6

-3. Results Data & Plots : Scripts for obtaining the figures in the Results section and Sensitivity Analysis.
+3.Results Data & Plots : Scripts for obtaining the figures in the Results section and Sensitivity Analysis.

+(See individual files for further detail)

 If using any parts of this code please cite